bturley2/kickstart.nvim/README.md

 # to list options
 :Mason

-# some examples you may wish to install for go, python, or rust autocomplete
+# some examples you may wish to install for go, python, c++, or rust autocomplete
-:MasonInstall gopls goimports pylint rust-analyzer
+:MasonInstall gopls goimports pylint rust-analyzer cpptools cpplint
 ```

 ## Tips